fastmail/mint-tag/README.md

 configs without worrying about leaking secrets.

-`build_steps` is contains multiple steps; each must include a label, a pointer to a remote config, a name, and an optional tag format.
+`build_steps` is contains multiple steps; each must include a label, a pointer to a remote config, a name, and an optional tag prefix.
+If you specify it, you'll get a tag in the form `PREFIX-yyyymmdd.nnn-gSHA`, where `yyyymmdd` is the current date in UTC, and `nnn` is a serial number (starting at 001, incremented each day).

-The tagging right now is pretty janky. `%d` is replaced with today's date (ymd, no-hyphens, in UTC), and `%s` with a serial number, so if you build twice in the same day you'll get reasonable version tags.
-We append the short sha of the commit at the end, prefixed with the letter `g`, as `git describe` does.
-Say your config says `tag_format = "widget-%d.%s"`.
-The first time you build on a day, you'll get `widget-20200221.001-g819cb3fc`, and the next time you build in the same day you'll get `widget-20200221.002-g532e933f`.
-(This can still be improved.)

 If a build step has a `trusted_org` key, it means only merge requests authored by members of that organization will be included in the build.